 If your lead is Task-Oriented he will most likely belong to the D-Style or C-Style

-For example you will maybe recognize your friend’s behavior, really focus on people, when you will hear the same kind of thoughts your friend may have in the mouth of your clients.
+For example, you will maybe recognize your friend’s behaviour, really focused on people, when you will hear the same kind of thoughts your friend may have, in the mouth of your clients.
 I have to ask my boss VS I have to ask my wife.

 Phase 3 : Recognize

-To do so you will take all the information you gathered in phase 1 and 2 and see which DiSC style is the closer to your leads behavior.
-The DiSC style will serve as templates for you to compare with the actual behavior of your customers.
+To do so you will take all the information you gathered in phase 1 and 2 and see which DiSC style is the closer to your lead’s behaviour.
+The DiSC style will serve as templates for you to compare with the actual behaviour of your customers.